 The program was taught to children in grade 2, and resulted in uptake of key Do Bugs Need Drugs? messages by parents.
 The program focused on the importance of frequent and proper handwashing, the dangers of misusing antibiotics, and the basic differences between viruses and bacteria.
 The program was successful, and received funding in Edmonton and eventually throughout Alberta.
 Over time, the program took on more types of education, and grew to include all ages, including adults and healthcare professionals.

 In 2005, the Do Bugs Need Drugs? program was brought to British Columbia (BC) by Dr. Blondel-Hill, with the help of Dr. David Patrick and funding provided by the Pharmaceutical Services Division of the BC Ministry of Health.
-Now in its eleventh year in BC, the Do Bugs Need Drugs? program operates out of the BC Centre for Disease Control, and is showing positive achievements in addressing antibiotic resistance; however, there is still progress to be made in reducing overall use of antibiotics.
+Now in its thirteenth year in BC, the Do Bugs Need Drugs? program operates out of the BC Centre for Disease Control, and is showing positive achievements in addressing antibiotic resistance; however, there is still progress to be made in reducing overall use of antibiotics.